A comprehensive guide to how we calculate voting power and what each component means.

 Logged-in users can upvote or downvote proposed maps.
 Vote tallies are public and help surface the most community-supported redistricting proposals.
 Each user may cast one vote per map, and votes can be changed.

-Geocoding services for address validation and coordinate lookup
+Geocoding services for address validation and coordinate lookup.

 The VVI calculation is implemented in Python using the following key libraries and approaches: